Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 8: Display message only when "Ability Enabled" is set to "4".
 			"Ability Message"			"0"

+			// Cars thrown by the Mutant Tank will disappear after this many seconds.
+			// Note: The timer starts when the car spawns, so take into account the time it takes to hit something.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// Minimum: 0.1
+			// Maximum: 999999.0
+			"Throw Car Lifetime"				"10.0"

 			// The Mutant Tank throws these cars.
 			// Note: This setting can be overridden for specific players.
 			// --